-I am Christy L. Chatmon, a Ph.D. student in Information Science at Florida State University (FSU) and an Instructor in the Program in Interdisciplinary Computing (PIC) department at FSU.
+I am Christy L. Chatmon, a Ph.D. student in Information Science at Florida State University (FSU) and an Instructor in the College of Communication and Information at FSU.
 Prior to obtaining an instructor position at FSU, I taught and lead many information technology initiatives in the Department of Computer and Information Sciences at Florida A&M University for over fourteen years.

 Students must be able to understand how they can apply what they are learning in meaningful ways.
 Hence, learning needs to be relevant.
 As a student, I found the subjects/classes that had the greatest impact were those courses that provided real-world examples.
 I strive to make my lessons relevant to my students by infusing real-world examples culled from my personal experiences in industry and academia.